Issue Date: February 19, 2018

 Trump’s 2019 spending plan scares science supporters

-President Donald J. Trump’s spending proposal for 2019 was anticipated to be a horror show for science.
+Science R&D was not expected to fare well in President Donald J. Trump’s spending proposal for 2019.
 But a last-minute congressional funding boost means the proposal is more mixed for science agencies.

 “We’re discouraged to see yet another White House proposal that indicates either the administration’s continued lack of understanding about the crucial benefits scientific research provides to Americans or, worse, their persistent disregard of the value of science to society,” says Christine McEntee, CEO of the American Geophysical Union, echoing the statements of many science supporters.